Why Isn’t Voice Transcription Just as Good as a Court Reporter? Here are Three Reasons

 If you have an upcoming deposition and are planning out your budget, you may be wondering whether the services of a court reporter are truly necessary, or if a piece of technology could take their place.
 Read on to learn three reasons why court reporters are still the best choice for documenting your important legal hearing or deposition.

-- Voice recognition technology still has a long way to go.
 Think about how often you need to correct errors made by the voice transcription software on your phone when you dictate a text or email, and imagine what would happen if that same technology was tasked with recording an entire deposition.

-- Voice transcription software can’t differentiate between similar-sounding words or varieties in pronunciation, nor can it recognize its errors.
 Court reporters can provide real time transcripts to participants in a deposition, offering attorneys a chance to notice and correct errors by speaking with the court reporter.
 Without paying someone to operate the voice transcription software, these features are unavailable without a court reporter being present.
 A court reporter’s ear can also differentiate between similar-sounding words based on context, as well as different accents and pronunciations of the same words, that voice transcription software would miss.

-- Voice transcription software can only handle one voice at a time.
 Voice transcription software typically requires time to adjust to a new speaker’s voice, accent, and patterns of speech.
 One major flaw with the current technology is that it does a poor job responding to new speakers, so such software would be incapable of recording each different voice involved in a deposition equally well.

 If you’re in need of court reporting services for an Arizona deposition or hearing, contact the knowledgeable, skilled, and dedicated Phoenix court reporters at Ottmar & Associates, Inc. at 602-485-1488.